 What are the possible outcomes of each case?

 People in a criminal case can face the possibility of time in prison or on probation if they are convicted.
 These aren’t possible in a civil case.
 Both types of cases come with the possibility of having to deal with financial consequences.
-A person who loses a civil case might have to pay a financial award to the other party.
+A person who loses a civil case might have to pay a financial can i buy clonazepam in mexico award to the other party.

 What parties are involved?